Pythagoras: Alleged Greek teachers

-Before 520 BC, on one of his visits to Egypt or Greece, Pythagoras might have met Thales of Miletus, who would have been around fifty-four years older than him.
-Thales was a philosopher, scientist, mathematician, and engineer, also known for a special case of the inscribed angle theorem.
-Pythagoras's birthplace, the island of Samos, is situated in the Northeast Aegean Sea not far from Miletus.
-Diogenes Laërtius cites a statement from Aristoxenus (fourth century BC) stating that Pythagoras learned most of his moral doctrines from the Delphic priestess Themistoclea.
-Porphyry agrees with this assertion, but calls the priestess Aristoclea (Aristokleia).
-Ancient authorities furthermore note the similarities between the religious and ascetic peculiarities of Pythagoras with the Orphic or Cretan mysteries, or the Delphic oracle.

 In Croton

 Porphyry repeats an account from Antiphon, who reported that, while he was still on Samos, Pythagoras founded a school known as the "semicircle".
 Here, Samians debated matters of public concern.
 Supposedly, the school became so renowned that the brightest minds in all of Greece came to Samos to hear Pythagoras teach.
 Pythagoras himself dwelled in a secret cave, where he studied in private and occasionally held discourses with a few of his close friends.
 Christoph Riedweg, a German scholar of early Pythagoreanism, states that it is entirely possible Pythagoras may have taught on Samos, but cautions that Antiphon's account, which makes reference to a specific building that was still in use during his own time, appears to be motivated by Samian patriotic interest.

 Around 530 BC, when Pythagoras was about forty years old, he left Samos.
-His later admirers claimed that he left because he disagreed with the tyranny of Polycrates in Samos, Riedweg notes that this explanation closely aligns with Nicomachus's emphasis on Pythagoras's purported love of freedom, but that Pythagoras's enemies portrayed him as having a proclivity towards tyranny.
+His later admirers claimed that he left because he disagreed with the tyranny of Polycrates in Samos; Riedweg notes that this explanation closely aligns with Nicomachus's emphasis on Pythagoras's purported love of freedom, but that Pythagoras's enemies portrayed him as having a proclivity towards tyranny.
 Other accounts claim that Pythagoras left Samos because he was so overburdened with public duties in Samos, because of the high estimation in which he was held by his fellow-citizens.
 He arrived in the Greek colony of Croton (today's Crotone, in Calabria) in what was then Magna Graecia.
 All sources agree that Pythagoras was charismatic and quickly acquired great political influence in his new environment.
 He served as an advisor to the elites in Croton and gave them frequent advice.
 Later biographers tell fantastical stories of the effects of his eloquent speeches in leading the people of Croton to abandon their luxurious and corrupt way of life and devote themselves to the purer system which he came to introduce.